Pharmacists are medicine and healthcare experts

-You’ll have the opportunity to run your own business.
-You’ll be able to work normal hours.
-And most importantly, you’ll make a genuine difference to people’s lives.
+You'll have the opportunity to run your own business.
+You can work normal hours.
+And most importantly, you'll make a genuine difference to people's lives.

 Pharmacy at Otago: Go beyond the script

-At New Zealand’s most innovative and passionate pharmacy school, we’re teaching the next generation of full-scope pharmacists.
+Here at New Zealand's most innovative pharmacy school, we're teaching the next generation of full-scope pharmacists.
 Will you join us?